-The Tribunal will follow a risk based approach to the consideration of applications and enforcement matters.
-All applications need to be considered within the legislative time frames, in an effort to improve efficiency the consideration of applications will be considered based on risk and impact on the public interest.
+The Tribunal will follow a risk-based approach to the consideration of applications and enforcement matters.
+Although all applications need to be considered within the legislative time frames, in an effort to improve efficiency the consideration of applications will be considered based on risk and impact on the public interest.
 Low risk applications such as the appointment of managers require less intensive scrutiny and can therefore be considered in the shortest possible time.
-This will allow for more time to be allocated to substantive applications ensuring that all applications are finalized within the prescribed timeframes.
+This will allow for more time to be allocated to substantive applications.